Bursitis of the heel

 A bursa acts as a cushion and lubricant between tendons or muscles sliding over bone.
 There are bursas around most large joints in the body, including the ankle.

 The retrocalcaneal bursa is located in the back of the ankle by the heel.
-It is where the large Achilles tendon connects the calf muscles to the heel bone.
+It is under the large Achilles tendon that connects the calf muscles to the heel bone.

 Repeated or too much use of the ankle can cause this bursa to become irritated and inflamed.
 It may be caused by too much walking, running, or jumping.